-Recently I’ve had several clients contact me for help with their infants, but in the course of our consult, we’ve touched on their older child’s sleep issues.
-The older child is often around 3 years of age, who has either stopped napping or naps infrequently, but still badly needs a nap.
-When I give them some suggestions to follow to help their toddler get back to napping daily, most often the next thing I hear about is how it’s wonderful that their child is napping again, but now they won’t go to bed at night!
+Recently I’ve had several clients contact me for help with their infants, but in the course of our consult we’ve touched on their older child’s sleep issues.
+The older child is often around 3 years of age, and has either stopped napping, or naps infrequently.
+And it’s obvious this kiddo still needs a nap.
+I then give them some suggestions to follow to help their toddler get back to napping daily.
+Next I hear about how wonderful it is that their child is napping again…but now they won’t go to bed at night!
 There is a happy medium!
 Read on to learn my advice for when (and how) to wake a toddler from a nap.
 Because being smart about their nap time usually translates to preserving their nighttime sleep.

 I would also suggest you adopt a later bedtime, by about 30 minutes, for the older toddler who naps.
 This should help solve the problem of them not falling asleep at night.